nmarsollier/viaduct/shared/codegen/impldocs/learnings.md

 Note that `foo$default` takes three more arguments than does `foo`:

 * The first argument to `foo$default` is the `this` argument to `foo`.  `foo$default` is a static method: we're not sure why, we think it has to do with how overrides work, but it doesn't impact our code generation so we haven't pursued the matter.
 * The second-to-last argument to `foo$default` is an integer that's treated as bit vector indicating for which parameters a default value is needed.
 There is a bit in this vector for all parameters, even those not needing a default.
 You can see this on line 20, where the constant `8 == 1<<3` is used to check the bit vector for the 4th argument (`d`), even though the 3rd argument (`c`) takes no default.
-Where a function has more than 32 parameters, the Kotlin compiler will add multiple of these bit-vector parameters to accomodate.
+Where a function has more than 32 parameters, the Kotlin compiler will add multiple of these bit-vector parameters to accommodate.
 * The last argument is also a bit of a mystery to us.
 If `Foo` was an `open` class, then `foo$default` would check to ensure that this argument is `null`, and if not throw an exception with the message "Super calls with default arguments not supported in this target."
 We emulate this behavior, and we always pass null for this last argument when compiling calls.

 Here's what the compiler generates for `baz`: